lite-xl/lite-xl.github.io/docs/developer-guide/using-regular-expressions.md

 ```

 The first argument to `regex:cmatch()` is the subject string.
-The second argument is an offset in the subject string to indicate when to start
+The second argument is an offset in the subject string to indicate when to start matching.
-matching.
 The third argument is a number comprised of multiple match options OR-ed together.
 These options are:

-- `regex.ANCHORED`: Only matches the start of the input;
-  similar to adding the `^` meta-character to the regex.
+- `regex.ANCHORED`: Only matches the start of the input; similar to the `^` meta-character.
-- `regex.ENDANCHORED`: Only matches the end of the input;
-  similar to adding the `$` meta-character to the regex.
+- `regex.ENDANCHORED`: Only matches the end of the input; similar to the `$` meta-character.
 - `regex.NOTBOL`: Do not treat beginning of subject string as beginning of line.
 - `regex.NOTEOL`: Do not treat end of subject string as end of line.
 - `regex.NOTEMPTY`: Do not treat an empty subject string as a valid match.
-- `regex.NOTEMPTY_ATSTART`: Do not treat empty string at the start of a subject
-  string as a valid match.
+- `regex.NOTEMPTY_ATSTART`: Do not treat empty string at the start of a subject string as a valid match.

-`regex.find_offsets()` accepts the same arguments,
+`regex.find_offsets()` accepts the same arguments, but the first argument
-but the first argument can be a compiled `Regex` object or a string
-while the second and third argument are optional.
+can be a compiled `Regex` object or a string while the second and third argument are optional.

-Both `regex:cmatch()` and `regex.find_offsets()` return pairs of numbers
+Both `regex:cmatch()` and `regex.find_offsets()` return pairs of numbers indicating the start
-indicating the start and end indices of all the matches.
+and end indices of all the matches.
 The first pair of numbers is the indices of the whole match.
 If captures were specified in the regex, the rest of the numbers are pairs
 of start and end indices for each capture.